-In the 2025 Legislative Session, we sent a clear message: politicians are never more qualified to make health care decisions for us than we are.
-For the first time in recent history, we successfully stopped every bill that sought to further restrict reproductive freedoms.
+Help us send a clear message: politicians are never more qualified to make health care decisions for us than we are.

-Now, the worst bills are back and we need your help to defeat them again in 2026.
+We need your help to defeat further attacks on our freedoms in 2026.
 Sign up for updates as these bills move by clicking here.

 Legislation to Watch: (routinely updated)